Keep parm & carry on: what’s in a name?

 Chicken parmigiana is quintessential Aussie pub grub, but what do you call it?
 Australians love to shorten the names of things, but when it comes to this particular dish, it seems we just can’t agree.
 Last week, the announcement of the new Shapes Chicken Parmigiana flavour set off a national social media parmi/parma debate.

-This led Arnott’s to commission research that uncovered how Australians feel about the classic pub meal.
-It appears the nation is divided on what they call a chicken parmigiana – 34 percent say “parma”, 45 percent say “parmi/parmy”, while 21 percent call it something else entirely.
+This led Arnott’s to commission research to uncover how Australians feel about the classic pub meal.
+It appears the nation is divided on what they call a chicken parmigiana.
+Thirty-four percent say “parma”; 45 percent say “parmi/parmy”.
+And 21 percent call it something else entirely.
 What that might be, we couldn’t tell you.
 Parmo?
 Pazza?
 The mind boggles.

 When going by states and territories, the majority (64%) of Victorians say “parma”, while half of all Northern Territorians say “parmi” or “parmy”, with the rest of the territory preferring the long-winded full version.